duymap/software-team-planner/PLAN.md

 ## Context

-Build a multi-agent orchestration demo using the AG2 framework (formerly AutoGen) with a local Ollama LLM.
+Build a multi-agent orchestration using the AG2 framework (formerly AutoGen) with a local Ollama LLM.
 The system simulates a software development team that takes a user's project idea and produces a structured project plan through collaborative agent interaction.

 ## Architecture Overview